 2.4.
 For purposes of organ donation.
 We may provide information to organ procurement organizations to assist them in organ, eye or tissue donation and transplants.

 2.5.
 For research purposes.
-In certain circumstances, we may use or provide PHI in order to conduct research.
+In certain circumstances, we may use or provide PHI to conduct research.
 This research generally is subject to oversight by an institutional review board.
 In most cases, while PHI may be used to help prepare a research project or to contact you to ask whether you want to participate in a study, it will not be further disclosed for research without your authorization.
 However, where permitted under federal law, institutional policy and approved by an institutional review board or a privacy board, PHI may be further used or disclosed.
 In addition, PHI may be used or disclosed for research as “limited or de-identified data sets” which do not include your name, address or other direct identifiers.

 2.6.
 To avoid harm.
 To avoid a serious threat to the health or safety of a person or the public, we may provide PHI to law enforcement personnel or persons able to prevent or lessen the potential harm.